8/29/14 Update: Menu updated and items added.

 - It usually operates through Park close.

-- It has less obvious dedicated seating to the right and there are plenty of tables across the street at the Dawa Bar.
+- It has less obvious dedicated seating to the right and there are plenty of tables across the street at the Dawa Bar and .

 - The Slow-roasted Pulled Beef Sandwich is unique, fresh, tasty, and a large portion.
-While not particularly authentic, the Chicken Salad Sandwich is enormous and tasty and the Quinoa Salad is a unique vegetarian dish.
+While not particularly authentic, the Chicken Salad is a nice change of pace and the Quinoa Salad is a unique vegetarian dish.

 - The Fresh Chips are crispier and more flavorful than the bagged version.